EleutherAI/pythia/README.md

 Next, we must download the appropriate dataset.
 We provide preshuffled versions of the duped and deduped pile.
 Download the appropriate one using Huggingface's utilities as follows:

-> Tip: Make sure to replace `path/to/local/folder/` and `path/to/merged/folder/` to the appropriate local paths where you intend to save datasets downloaded from Huggingface.
+> Tip: Make sure to replace `path/to/*` to appropriate paths where you intend to save datasets downloaded from Huggingface.
 - To download standard version, use
   ```py
   from huggingface_hub import hf_hub_download